Skip to main content

 After a fifteen-minute walk up, you’ll reach a large platform with vistas of Edinburgh Castle and beyond.
 It’s a popular hotspot with photographers.
 Why not bring your camera and test your own photography skills?

-Places to Go in Edinburgh For Free – FAQs
+Things To Do in Edinburgh for Free – FAQs

-What are some free things to do in Edinburgh at night?
+What are some of the best free things to do in Edinburgh at night?

 Seeing the sunset at Arthur’s Seat is an unforgettable free experience in Edinburgh.
-If you happen to be around the Royal Mile, wander down the road and enjoy admiring the street performers, from quirky musicians and singers to portrait artists and balloonists.
+If you happen to be around the Royal Mile, wander down the road and enjoy admiring the street performers.
+Experience a range of entertainment, from quirky musicians and singers to portrait artists and balloonists.

 Are there free indoor activities in Edinburgh?